Chalermdej-l/Portfolio-Project-Web_Scraping/README.md

 ![splitfile](/image/splitfile.png)

-### 3.Combine all the file and insert into database
+### 3 Combine all the file and insert into database

 After we done with the script we will then run this [script](/Combine_load.ipynb) this script will combine all the created file into one and insert this data into the local database.
 We can also save this as a CSV file instead